MikeHopcroft/data-flow/README.md

 2. Alias definitions, which use the syntax of variable assignment, are interpreted as defining a data-flow dependency graph for the `Plan`.
 The structure of this graph determines the maximal level of concurrancy available when evaluating a `Plan`.

-There is more information about the data-flow representation in the [specification](./documentation/SPECIFICATION2.md).
+There is more information about the data-flow representation in the [specification document](./documentation/SPECIFICATION2.md).

 This repo contains a number of sample applications to demonstrate the functionality: